 A study of ageing and dementia and its effects on a family, Relic is an unnerving – and often upsetting – maelstrom of dislocation, fear and anger on all sides when faced with a body and a mind dying in fits and starts.

 It’s an exceptional first feature from director and co-writer Natalie Erika James, and an often devastating watch.
 The eerie build-up gives way to growing horror, before an ending that is as bold and unflinching as it is heartfelt.

-James weaves her haunted house horror story, its allegories of a life and its memories being torn apart, into the actual realities of living when one’s memory is fading.
+James weaves her haunted house horror story with its supernatural entity into allegories of a life and its memories being torn apart, as well as the actual realities of living when one’s memory is fading.
 Sometimes they merge: Kay comes across her mum standing where her neat, clipped garden meets the wilder woods, literally eating photographs before burying the family albums to keep them safe.

 The baton of caregiver passes between Edna, Kay and Sam with everyone trying to work out new roles, though no one really understands this lonely journey in uncharted waters.
 “I’m not sure what I’m supposed to be doing,” says Kay in a moment of vulnerability to Sam, though what she seems to want most is to get Edna to a pleasant nursing home in Melbourne, with different treatments and wellness options to smooth over her path to the end and make her smell nice while she’s going.

 The horror starts with that mould, not unusual in a house where the elderly occupant needs a note to remind her to turn off the bath taps.
 Then the knocking starts but all old houses with walls filled with old pipes creak.
 Elegant, tidy rooms give way to increasingly junk-filled floors, but there’s a lifetime of stuff to house.